nestybox/sysbox-ee/README.md

 Here is the list:

+* Support for more Linux distros.

+* Support for other container managers (e.g., cri-o)

 * Running Kubernetes inside the container

 * Running Systemd inside the container

 * Running window managers (e.g., X) inside the container (for GUI apps & desktops).

-* More virtualization of non-namespaced resources under `/proc/`.
+* More virtualization of non-namespaced resources in procfs (`/proc/`).

-* Support for other container managers (e.g., cri-o)

 ## Feedback

 We love feedback, as it helps us improve Sysvisor and set its future direction.

-We would appreciate if you would take a couple of minutes to answer the following survey:
+We would much appreciate if you would take a couple of minutes to answer the following survey:

 https://www.surveymonkey.com/r/SH8HMGY

 ## Uninstallation

-As is customary in debian ecosystem, we can rely on either of the following approaches:

 1) Remove all installed binaries, including 'nbox-shiftfs' kernel submodule:

 ```bash
 $ sudo dpkg --remove sysvisor
 ```

-or...
+or,

 2) Remove the above items plus all the associated configuration/systemd files (recommended):